 July 15, 2019

-I first met Kelly Graham at a Vancouver event for female entrepreneurs.
+We first met Kelly Graham at a Vancouver event for female entrepreneurs.
 There she was sitting behind a table displaying her eye-catching card creations with a huge smile on her face and a childlike excitement in her eyes.
-I knew instantly I needed to work with her on some creative project for Smartbite Snacks.
-Upon checking Kelly’s Instagram (which I highly suggest you follow cause it is a beacon of positivity, creativity and a dream of every stationery aficionado) and asking for her business card (which I kept until this day as it is a little work of art), the deal was sealed.
-Couple months later I found myself walking (okay, running) to Prado café on Commercial Drive to sit down with Kelly to discuss the upcoming project we were working on as well as rack her brain on what she does daily to stay creative.
-This gal is nothing short of inspirational and I am so happy we connected that evening.
+We knew instantly we needed to work with her on some creative project for Smartbite Snacks.
+Upon checking Kelly’s Instagram (which we highly suggest you follow cause it is a beacon of positivity, creativity and a dream of every stationery aficionado) and asking for her business card (which we kept until this day as it is a little work of art), the deal was sealed.
+Couple months later we found ourselves walking (okay, running) to Prado café on Commercial Drive to sit down with Kelly to discuss the upcoming project we were working on as well as rack her brain on what she does daily to stay creative.
+This gal is nothing short of inspirational and we are so happy we connected that evening.

 Follow your gut.
 Follow your intuition.

 Cute cats and dogs.
 When I pass someone walking their dog on the street, I’m usually smiling at the person’s dog like: “Hi, how are you?”
 And then I tell myself: “Kelly, the dog can’t talk to you.
 You should say hi to the person.” (laughs)

 No but I wanna get one this year.
 It’s on my bucket list.

 This one was hard as I don’t really have an actress in mind.
 Have you seen the movie To All The Boys I’ve Loved Before?
 It’s on Netflix.
 It’s really cute.
 The character in it, her name’s Lara Jean, I feel like she would play me, she would be me.

 I love sfgirlbybay.
 She’s a photographer living in San Francisco, and she takes beautiful photos that tell really nice stories.